MDeiml/LD47/README.md

 # LD47
-A cool game made in 72h for Ludum Dare 47 by us.
+A game made in 72h for Ludum Dare 47